As we celebrate International Nurses Day, Optical Express nurse Liz tells us about her career

 While some nurses’ roles at Optical Express include travelling to clinics across the UK and Ireland, Liz is based solely at the St. Vincent Street clinic in Glasgow.
 She says, “The company has been very accommodating and has given me a lot of flexibility in my role.
 While I was full time initially, I returned after maternity leave to work on a part-time basis.
 Now my daughter is ten, I’ve increased my days to 4 and that may eventually become 5.

 “I enjoy being responsible for an exceptional patient journey in theatre and for ensuring that our team is adhering to our clinical guidelines, policies and procedures, “ Liz continues.
-“I’m delighted at how my career has progressed during my time here.”Search our current career opportunity's
+“I’m delighted at how my career has progressed during my time here.”Search our current career oppurtunity's